 - Floral Wire

 I started by cutting the eucalyptus and lamb’s ear stems off, leaving a bit of stem at the bottom of the leaves.
-Then, I cut the peony bulbs off of their branches so that they back of each peony bulb was flat.
+Then, I cut the peony bulbs off of their branches so that the back of each peony bulb was flat.

 Using the floral wire, I attached the lamb’s ear to the gold ring.
 I had the two ends meet without overlapping.
-This are where they meet is where you’ll attach the bigger peony bulbs soon.
+This area where they meet is where you’ll attach the bigger peony bulbs soon.